 Quality assurance is all about planning.
 By incorporating quality into the decision-making process throughout your project, you'll be sure that you're purchasing the correct materials, and with the appropriate equipment and that everyone is aware of what is expected.

-Quality construction is a lengthy and intense process, and everyone is accountable.
+Quality construction is a lengthy and intense process, that everyone is accountable for.
 It's all about checking every decision and ensuring that work is in line with the standards of quality assurance set.

 5 Rules to ensure high quality in your construction projects

 These are the five essential rules to help you with high-quality assurance of your projects:

 1. The definition of 'quality' is: Everyone working on a project should be able to understand what you mean when you say 'quality and what you expect from your project.
 Write down the details and communicate your expectations to subcontractors suppliers, and project managers.
 For instance, you may choose to have very high-quality the sound-proofing of your home (above the legal minimum of 45dB for new construction).
 Therefore, you'll want subcontractors to know this before making purchases involving insulation materials.

 2. Design, planning and creation of designs: Designers as well as project supervisors must conduct thorough evaluations of plans, be sure to check for any clashes, and try to avoid cutting corners.
 If you are able to identify and address issues in the moment you are less likely to experience the effects of delays happening in the construction process itself.
 Recently, BIM technology has been proven to aid in the construction process by automatically identifying conflicts.

 3. Material buying: It's vital to ensure that the materials and equipment purchased meet your requirements.
 The purchase of cheaper materials might save cash in the short-term but may cause problems in the future.
 Quality assurance in purchasing also includes ensuring that the suppliers you choose are in a position to meet your needs.